msg555/dustapi-docs/docs/_build/dustapi.rst

   \ **bool**\  *score_lookup*\ (\ **string**\  level, \ **int**\  &out thorough, \ **int**\  &out finesse, \ **float**\  &out time, \ **int**\  &out key_type)

-    Lookup the score data for a given level
+    Lookup the score data for a given level.

+    Arguments:
+      :level: The name of the level to lookup
+      :thorough: The "completion" score 1-5 mapping to D-S. -1 indicates the level door has been opened but has not be completed.
+      :finesse: The "finesse" score with the same semantics as `thorough`.
+      :time: The fastest completion time for the level.
+Dustforce tracks this although does nothing with this information natively.
+      :key_type: The type of key rewarded for beating the level.
+0=none, 1=silver, 2=gold, 3=red, 4=wood.

+    Returns:
+      True if an entry was found for the level and the out variables have been set.

   .. _method-nexus_api-score_set:

   \ **void**\  *score_set*\ (\ **string**\  level, \ **int**\  thorough, \ **int**\  finesse, \ **float**\  time, \ **int**\  key_type)

-    Set the score data for a given level
+    Set the score data for a given level.
+Variables have the same semantics as in \ :ref:`score_lookup<method-nexus_api-score_lookup>`\ .